mdeboute/VRPWD/README.md

 Don't forget to do a `pip install -r requirements.txt` before running the code.

+If you install a new package, don't forget to add it to the `requirements.txt` file with `pip freeze > requirements.txt`.

 For the main program:

 Type `python3 src/tspwdSolver.py -h` for help.